 Validation: OCSP is the Online Certificate Status Protocol, an online method to determine the validity of a Certificate.
-By default you should have the 'Use the OCSP to confirm the current validity of certificates' box ticked, along with the first option below it.
-If you want to manually specify a server, tick the second option below it and specify the server.
-If you want even more advanced security select the 'When an OCSP server connection fails, treat the certificate as invalid', however this can cause many problems, so is best left unticked unless you know what you're doing.
+By default you should have the 'Use the Online Certifcate Status Protocol (OCSP ) to confirm the current validity of certificates' box ticked.
+If you want even more advanced security also tick the 'When an OCSP server connection fails, treat the certificate as invalid' option, however this can cause many problems, so is best left unticked unless you are familiar with certificate validation.

 Security Devices: Clicking this button allows you to manage the tools which facilitate secure access in Firefox.
 There are two which are built into Firefox, but you can manage or use others which are installed on your system.
 Once again there is no need to change these settings unless you know exactly what you're doing and have specific needs.

-Once you're done with all the settings, click OK to exit the Options window, and I also recommend closing all incidences of Firefox and restarting the browser to ensure all settings are applied properly.
+Once you're done with all of the Firefox settings, click OK to exit the Options, and I also recommend closing all incidences of Firefox and restarting the browser to ensure that all settings are applied properly.